-Mental Health Skill Building Services
+Mental Health Skill Building Program

 (MMHS) Clients with severe mental illness over 18 years covered under Medicaid